 One of the benefits of choosing a MIM Fender is that you can swap out the pickups to something better without feeling like you're compromising an expensive guitar.
 Personally, I've found no need to do this so far.

 The neck pickup is glassy and smooth, just like a Strat ought to be.
-Its sounds amazing with clean tones, or with a touch of overdrive for that SRV blues sound.
+It sounds amazing with clean tones, or with a touch of overdrive for that SRV blues sound.

-While the guitar does not have the depth you'd expect from a Les Paul or any mahogany or basswood-bodied instrument, the bridge humbucker does has a very thick sound suitable for metal.
+While the guitar does not have the depth you'd expect from a Les Paul or any mahogany or basswood-bodied instrument, the bridge humbucker does have a very thick sound suitable for metal.